Slesa/launchy/trunk/Launchy_VC7/ReadMe.txt

+How to fix the startup crash bug:
+.
+I added a return on all SmartComboBox functions if the inputbox subclass m_hWnds weren't valid .
+On EditChange and EditUpdate I made it showlaunchy, dropdown, come back up, hidelaunchy instead of return .
+That worked but it made launchy dissappear, now I'm trying to ensure that the subclassing happens while within the initinstance of LaunchyDlg but that's  not working yet.
+Perhaps it should be done from within the smartcombobox when it initializes?
+Perhaps onintinstance isn't the proper place to do it.

 Things need to be done:
 .
 Selecting a file other than default is not working, such as the Launchy spreadsheet